indiagrant/indiagrant/README.md

 <div style='display:flex, flex-direction:column, justify-content:center'>

 <div style='display:flex'>
 After studying English Literature at University and jumping into my first job as a Civil Servant, I decided to make a change and turn my hobby into a career.
-I completed a coding bootcamp in early 2024 which allowed me to pair-programme on several different projects and develop my skills as a full-stack engineer <br></br>
+I taught myself JS, HTML and CSS via free online courses and began building free wesbsites for non-profit organisations.
+I then completed a coding bootcamp in early 2024 which allowed me to pair-programme on several different projects and develop my skills as a full-stack engineer. <br></br>

-I joined Alchem Technologies as a Junior Software Engineer and have progressed to mid-level.
-Continuing my learning and personal development and expanding my skillset.
+I joined Alchem Technologies as a Junior Software Engineer and have progressed to mid-level, currently continuing my learning and personal development and expanding my skillset.
 </div>
 </div>
 <br>